Battery comparison test. Comparative test of imported and domestic batteries

 Price 5 thousand rubles

-Ruler from Exide represented by good batteries with best capacity.
-Batteries are designed for vehicles with high energy consumption.
-They have more power, unlike analogues by 30%, and have increased performance.
-According to the manufacturers of Exide, their batteries have high starting power and stability under all conditions. weather conditions.
-But as the test results showed, the battery did not lead to starting the engine at a temperature of minus 30 degrees.
-Data cost chargers is 5,000 rubles or more.
+Line of Exide is represented by good rechargeable batteries with better capacity.
+The batteries are designed for vehicles with high energy consumption.
+They have more power, unlike their analogues by 30%, and have increased performance characteristics.
+According to Exide manufacturers, their batteries have high starting power and stability under all conditions. weather conditions.
+But as the test results showed, the battery did not start the engine at a temperature of minus 30 degrees.
+Data cost chargers is 5 thousand rubles and above.

 No. 7.
 Optima